ADSmith-0/js-cli-spinner/README.md

 - `echo "Process exited with an error!" >&2`, the `>&2` means pipe the output of the previous command, the `echo`, into `stderr`
 - `exit 1` - Exit with code `1`, which is an error

-Then the outcome as you can see from above is that the process will display our `stderr` and stop execution

-What this means in practice is that you should be able to run any command with the `withSpinner` function and it will pass on the exact error that's printed from the command
+Then the outcome as you can see from above is that the process will display our `stderr` and stop execution.
+What this means in practice is that you should be able to run any command with the `withSpinner` function and it will pass on the error that's printed from the command

 ## Why library-less?
 A lot of projects and orgs will have rules about what libraries can be used in projects.
 Sometimes all you need is a small file and that can cover every use-case you want.
 By copy-pasting the code into your project, you're the owner and you can change it as you see fit.
 See the recipes below to modify it